vishalsatam/PredictiveModellingOnFreddieMacLoans/README.md

 ```

 #### Prediction and Classification for Multiple Quarter
+Run the script to analyze (train, test) on one multiple quarters
 ```
 docker run -it vishalsatam1988/midterm sh /src/midterm/runPart2Multiple.sh <username> <password> <startquarteryear> <endquarteryear>
 ```